-This was caused by all the stress of the christmas period.
-Try to take at least 20 minutes out a day to relax with a good book or go for a walk.
+This IBS flare up was caused by all the stress of the Christmas period.
+Try to take at least 20 minutes out each day to relax with a good book or go for a walk.

 On the second day of Christmas my IBS gave to me – Bloating all day and slight stomach pains

-This was caused by constipation, because you haven’t been eating enough fibre, it may be Christmas but make sure you are getting at least your ‘5 a day’
+This was caused by constipation – because you haven’t been eating enough fibre.
+It may be Christmas but make sure you are getting at least your ‘5 x 80g portions a day.’

 On the third day of Christmas my IBS gave to me- Bloating all day and slight stomach pains which have now turned into a constant stomach pain

 This was caused by lack of fluid, you may have increased your fibre intake, but because you have been out of your normal routine, your fluid intake is rubbish.
 Make sure you carry a water bottle around with you to keep on top of it!

 On the fourth day of Christmas, my IBS gave to me – Loose stools in the morning